tkhamez/neucore/doc/API.md

 - Show player with characters. `GET /user/player/{id}/characters`

 Watchlist API
-- Lists all accessible watchlists. `GET /user/watchlist/listAvailable`
+- Lists all watchlists with view permission. `GET /user/watchlist/list-available`
 - List of player accounts that have characters in one of the configured alliances or corporations and additionally have other characters in another player (not NPC) corporation that is not whitelisted and have not been manually excluded. `GET /user/watchlist/{id}/players`